-Clayton High School will award credit to students for courses completed at an accredited educational institution that has been accredited by the North Central Association of Schools.
+Clayton High School will award credit to students for courses completed at an accredited educational institution.
 Course-work completed through non-accredited institutions or programs may appear on the permanent transcript but will appear as NC - no credit.
+CHS does NOT award credit for courses taken in middle school.
 Students transferring into CHS will have their GPA re-calculated based on the CHS grading scale.
+If middle school courses were awarded credit by a previous high school, CHS will not accept this as high school credit.
+All credit is awarded based on the original source of the credit bearing institution.